 According to De Vany, during times of plentiful nutrition, the most effective way for DNA to propagate itself is through reproduction, since there is enough energy out there to support offspring.
 When there is no excess, DNA is best served by not reproducing….low levels of food (especially carbohydrate) signal that it is in the DNA’s interest to preserve itself through gene repair and cell maintenance.

-There is no need to email me telling me that I’m not an expert in biology and nutritional science.
+There’s no need to email telling me that I’m not an expert in nutritional science.
 I already know that.
 Here’s the thing: I don’t need to know the scientific detail to understand its possible that fasting could have physical benefits.
 I just need to understand that evolution is a powerful process and that we are well adapted to the environmental conditions that applied throughout most of our history.

 The fasting experience itself was surprisingly easy.
 I continued to function just fine – throughout most of Saturday I felt sharp and alert.
 I drank liquids (tea, coffee, water) which distracted from the feeling of hunger.
 I went to bed slightly early on the Saturday night (and I slept well) so that the fasting would go on whilst asleep – no willpower required.

-On waking on Sunday morning, I felt normal – and not much hungrier than any other day.
+Waking up on Sunday morning, I felt good and no hungrier than any other day.
 Like many things in life, the anticipation of fasting for a full day was much scarier than the actual experience.
-This is why we should spend more time experimenting and less time inventing excuses.
+This is why we should spend more time experimenting.

-Errr, no. After my day of “deprivation”, normal service was resumed this morning when I ate like a King.
-I breakfasted (literally) on great natural food that had been grown for me by servants of the capitalist economy then delivered to me by a man in a motorised white chariot…which, if you think about it, is the height of decadent luxury.
+After my day of “deprivation”, normal service was resumed this morning when I ate like a King, feasting on food delivered direct to my doorstep by the modern economy.
+If you think about it, this is the height of luxury.